bldavies/bldavies.com/content/blog/pokenet.md

 | Kingler  | Water  | 64     |
 | Ditto    | Normal | 56     |

-The three most degree-central species are also the three most ubiquitous, and each cohabitates with 82 of the 99 other species in my sample.
+The three most degree-central species are also the three most ubiquitous and cohabitate with 82 of the 99 other species in my sample.
-These three species have many social ties, but---as suggested by their absence from the visualisation of `net`---each of these ties is relatively weak.
 Eight of the 10 most degree-central species are Water-types.

 The [betweenness centrality](https://en.wikipedia.org/wiki/Centrality#Betweenness_centrality) of each species measures the frequency with which that species lies on the shortest path between others in the cohabitation network.
-Intuitively, more betweenness-central species tend to have more control over the spread of information due to their relative criticality within other species' communication channels.
+Intuitively, more betweenness-central species tend to have more control over the spread of information due to their relative criticality in other species' communication channels.

 The six most betweenness-central species are tabulated below.
 Goldeen, Magikarp and Poliwag are important conduits of information due to their high ubiquity.
-Cubone takes fifth place because it is the only species through which Gastly and Haunter---both found exclusively inside Pokémon Tower--can communicate with species in the Safari Zone.
+Cubone takes fifth place because it is the only species through which Gastly and Haunter---both found exclusively inside Pokémon Tower---can communicate with species in the Safari Zone.

 | Species  | Betweenness |
 | :------- | ----------: |